NESO delegation on three-day visit to Manipur, will meet community leaders | Politics

 - India

-A delegation of the North East Students' Organisation (NESO) on Tuesday reached Manipur for a three-day tour, during which it will visit relief camps to meet the victims of the ethnic clashes.
+A delegation of the North East Students' Organisation (NESO) reached Manipur for a three-day tour, during which it will visit relief camps to meet the victims of the ethnic clashes.

 The group is likely to meet Governor Anusuiya Uikey and Chief Minister N Biren Singh during its stay in the state.

 ''We are here with a message of peace and goodwill.
-In our visit, we want to appeal to all people to bring peace to Manipur and restore normalcy,'' said Utpal Sarma, the president of All Assam Students' Union (AASU), one of the member unions of NESO.
+In our visit, we want to appeal to all people to bring peace to Manipur and restore normalcy,'' said Utpal Sarma, the president of All Assam Students' Union (AASU), one of the member unions of NESO, on Tuesday.

 NESO's constituents All Manipur Students' Union (AMSU) and Naga Students' Federation (NSF) have already been in touch with Meitei and Kuki communities, respectively, he added.